 While one’s reputation is on the line with any type of criminal charge, a certain social stigma also comes with facing credit card fraud charges.
 Even for the person who is simply just charged — and not convicted — some may be quick to jump to judgment.
 This makes it even more important to set the story straight.

-At Kohn Smith Roth, we do not jump to conclusions.
+At Kohn & Smith, we do not jump to conclusions.
 Rather, we take a rational look at the case, listening to the other side of the story — the defendant’s side.
 Our attorneys keep up-to-date on the laws regarding fraud and Internet crimes — where many credit card fraud charges stem from — in order to prepare the best defense possible.

 Here are a few things to know about credit card fraud: